History of Unix, BSD, GNU, and Linux

 Later, almost all IBM mainframe software was also distributed with source code.

-Some university computer labs had a policy requiring that all programs installed on the computer had to come with published source code.
+Some university computer labs had a policy of requiring all installed programs to come with published source code.

 Computer manufacturers were also supportive of their customers forming user groups.
 IBM 701 and IBM 704 customers had SHARE user group founded in 1955 and DEC had DECUS user group founded in 1961.
 Into the 1970s there were a number of user groups formed to get users involved and facilitate the exchange of software.